 Remediation has been included in endpoint protection to restore a computer system to its original state after malware or other malicious applications have been removed.
 This is done using a single software to scan the entire system and implement a countermeasure if necessary.

 If you are a business owner who is interested in implementing Endpoint Protection to your current technological infrastructure, Blue Light IT can help you!
-We are highly experienced in this area of cyber security and would love to assist you in heightening your businesses level of security.
+We are highly experienced in this area of cyber security, along with every other aspect of digital security in Boca Raton and South Florida, and we would love to assist you in strengthening your business security.